Repulserator/Data-Science-Journey/tt_assessment/README.md

 - Pretty straight forward, i used feed parser to scrape all the data and the headers and body text.
 - Created a failed dataframe for all data that might have failed.
 This is mainly because i know that we are going to scrape the body text so while we do that we can get the published date again.
+- The reason it failed was because these sites had forbid bots or crawlers (For this a selenium approach would be more appropriate)

 ### Part 2 Database

 With the data given to me i would choose somthing like this (I have chosen postgres)
+<br></br>
 ![Database picture](pic1.png)